Sugar and Spies

 Sugar and Spies is a 1966 Warner Bros.
 Looney Tunes cartoon.
 The short was released on November 5, 1966, and stars Wile E. Coyote and the Road Runner.
 It is the second of two Road Runner shorts directed by Robert McKimson and the only one to feature music by Walter Greene.
-It is also the final appearance of the Road Runner and Wile E. Coyote during the Golden age of American animation.
+It is also the final appearances of Road Runner and Wile E. Coyote during the Golden age of American animation.

 The title of the cartoon is a play on the term "sugar and spice".

 Summary

 During one of his many chases with the Road Runner, Wile E. Coyote is hit with a briefcase, thrown from an enemy agent's car that is evading the police.
 The briefcase is actually a spy kit containing several gadgets, along with a black coat and spy hat that Wile E. wears throughout the cartoon.
 The gadgets Wile E. attempts on the Road Runner (which all result in failure as usual), include: